Flight-Lab/View-Assist/View Assist Community Extras/VACC Extended Device Control - Display & Audio/readme.md

 Page is a work in progress

-# View Assist Extras - Extended Device Control - Display & Audio
+# View Assist Community Contributions - Extended Device Control - Display & Audio

 This blueprint extends features for enhanced control of View Assist device display and audio playback.